trigeeks/bowfoliosApp/README.md

 ## Week2: Self-development

-In week 2, every member will try their best to develop their own version of bowfolio.
+In week 2, every member of the team will try to develop own version of bowfolio.
 Here are the links of self-development repos:

 Yuhan: https://github.com/yuhanj/bowfolio-yuhan